ccchase7/startup/README.md

     - Run the deployment script.
 That will make it so when you go to the simon part of your website, caddy will send the files associated with your simon app

+Flex:
+    - the flex number indicates how many "units" of space it should have.
+This number is relative to the total number of flex units defined in the subdivision.
+    - To the right of the flex number, you can also indicate a starting height.
+If you want something to have a fixed height, give it a flex number of 0 and then indicate the starting height.
+    - You can also include a flex-direction (ex. column or row, column-reverse or row-reverse) property to indicate what the main axis will be.
+So if you say row, then things will go on a horizontal axis left to right (they'll be separated into columns, but the main axis will be a row.)